 It is reported that in countries such as USA, China, South Africa, and India, where the public sector has cooperated with the private sector, there tends to be higher amounts of investment [43].
 This correlation is because investors perceive less (regulatory) risk [44].
 As noted by Langniss et al [45], “mitigating risk is certainly an alternative to raising the level of compensation”.
 Thus, investor perceptions and confidence of the risks involved are important to the success of a project.

+3.3 Community (Support/ Involvement)

-Community (Support/ Involvement): The articles analysed in this study point to community participation as one of the key factors in project growth.
+The articles analysed in this study point to community participation as one of the key factors in project growth.
 From the text present in the studied articles, we learn that traditional top-down executive-run projects can be less effective, due to their inability to identify and meet the community’s needs.
 Two examples of how collaborative approaches to decision making are effective would be from Nepal [46] and rural areas in Indonesia [47].
 In both cases, we learn that active participation and collaboration has promoted positive engagement (with the authorities and private sector), a greater sense of ownership from the community (resulting in increasing acceptance and utilisation of the solution), improved livelihoods, and has provided alternative perspectives (local knowledge) which resulted in timely completion of the project.
 The local community is provided opportunities in the form of job security and leadership in said projects as well.

 Our studies also point to promising RE initiatives failing, due to community disapproval.
 In Ontario, Canada, wind project success is largely determined by public support, and this support can be lacking because of fears associated with property values being negatively impacted by wind turbine locale.
 Another community level grouse is the view that there is unequal compensation and inequitable distribution of income from energy producers, who compensate landowners, and not the remaining (inconvenienced) members of the community [48].
 In the UK, a planned biomass energy development was opposed actively by the community, for reasons like the possibility of unpleasant smells and increased noise.
 Without public acceptance, planning permission was not given, effectively stonewalling the project [49].